 I spent a long time researching how to arrive from Rome to Pompeii, and it really wasn't worth the hassle getting there by public transport.
-We decided to take a day trip with City Wonders, and it was a great decision!
+I decided to take a day trip with City Wonders, and it was a great decision!

 City Wonders is a tour operator based in Dublin, Ireland and they've been in the business for over 10 years.
 We chose City Wonders thanks to their wonderful reviews (they have Certificate of Excellence in Tripadvisor) and the VIP Pompeii and Sorrento tour from Rome was one of the highlights of our trip.

 The tour meets at 7am just outside Termini station for a 7:15am sharp departure.
-The first leg of the trip is a 1h30m ride in high-speed train from Rome to Naples.
-This will save an incredible amount of time compared to the almost 4h that it can take by bus!
-The coordinators accommodated us on the train and we would later be picked up by our guide in Naples.
+The first leg of the trip is a 1h30m ride

 We arrived in Naples central station around 9am, where our guide was already waiting for us.
 From there, we boarded a private coach for a quick 20 minutes drive to the ruins of Pompeii.

 On our way to Pompeii, we learnt about the almighty Mount Vesuvius, always visible no matter where you look.
-In ancient times, it was believed to be only a mountain, so the inhabitants of Pompeii were not aware that it was an active Volcano.
+In ancient times, it was believed to be only a mountain, so the inhabitants of Pompeii were not aware that it was an active volcano.
 This is the reason why it caught everyone by surprise when it erupted in AD 79, burying and destroying the cities of Pompeii and Herculaneum.

 Fabian, our guide, would accompany us throughout our trip.
 He was born in Capri (an island just off the coast of Naples) but raised in the UK with, of course, an excellent English and an endless amount of knowledge.